Avtem/LearnCpp-Quiz-201/step 06.md

-E) Our game board is a 4x4 grid of `Tile`, which we store in two-dimensional array member `m_tiles` of the `Field` class.
+F) Our game board is a 4x4 grid of `Tile`, which we store in two-dimensional array member `m_tiles` of the `Field` class.
 We will access a given tile using its {x, y} coordinates.
 For example, the top left tile has coordinate {0, 0}.
 The tile to the right of that has coordinate {1, 0} (x becomes 1, y stays 0).
 The tile one down from that has coordinate {1, 1}.

 Since we'll be working with coordinates a lot, let's create an object to help us manage coordinates as {x, y} pairs of values.